-So what should you look out for on your next trip to the Market?
+So what should you look out for on your next trip to the market?
 What’s in season right now?
+Find out what farmers market fall foods are in season.

 Pumpkins aren’t just for fall decoration; they’re also great for roasting.
 Pumpkins are delicious and their seeds can even be harvested and baked in the oven to make a tasty, healthy snack.